 Using a Campervan as a temporary office

 This type of vehicle gives you a sense of freedom and an opportunity to see This type of vehicle gives you a sense of freedom unlike any other and the opportunity to explore Iceland on your own time.
-No wonder why the best way to see Iceland is by renting a campervan or a motorhome.
+No wonder why the best way to see Iceland is by renting a campervan or a motorhome rental.
 This way, you can go to places you have always wanted to visit and not only to those recommended by tour guides.

 Luckily, this convenient mode of transport can also become your office while in Iceland.
 If you still need to work during your holidays, hiring a campervan will be the perfect solution for you.
 In fact, because most of the models have an in-built table, you can set up your temporary office-on-wheels right when you climb inside.

-All the campervans and motorhomes offer Internet options to add to your package, so that won’t be a problem either.
+All the campervans and motorhome rentals offer Internet options to add to your package, so that won’t be a problem either.
 Some models come with a portable Wi-Fi dongle, while others include a tablet that you can use as a hotspot.
 Either way, you can be sure that you will have a good Internet connection for your trip, and a secure way to reach anyone you will need to speak with.

 Just in case you’re not traveling alone, know that most Wi-Fi portable routers allow you to connect several devices at once.
 This way, both your Internet needs and those of your buds will be met.